Kozea/Radicale/DOCS_PRIVACY.md

 ### 3. Run the VCF Upload and Privacy Test

+> [!NOTE]
+> When running tests, make sure to use `type = none` in the `[auth]` section to disable authentication.
+For production environments, always use proper authentication like Twilio OTP.

 Use the `test_vcf_upload.py` script to automatically upload the generated VCF files and privacy settings to the running Radicale server, and verify privacy enforcement:

 ```bash